Nunhead: St Antholin's, Nunhead

 St Antholin church was built in 1877.
 Built in red brick it is large and rectangular and was built in the style of the first part of the 13th century.
 The church was built with funds from the sale of the site of St. Antholin's, Budge Row, which was demolished in 1875.
 The oak reredos designed by Sir Christopher Wren and a bell were brought from the original church.
-The church was destroyed by bombing in 1940 and later rebuilt and consecrated in 1957 and official renamed in 1958 as St Antony's Church.
+The church was damaged by bombing in 1940 and later restored by Lawrence King.
+The church was reconsecrated in 1957 and officially renamed St Antony's Church in 1958.

 St Antony's was Listed Grade II in 1972 but became surplus to requirements of the Anglican Church and was declared redundant in 2001 and sold to its present owners, a Pentecostal congregation.
 It then became the Lighthouse Cathedral.
 The bell from the original St Antholin's now hangs in St Silas, Nunhead.